What is a Certificate of Exempt Status (CES) number?

 either of the following:

 Wisconsin Sales and Use Tax Certificate (Form S-211 or

 S-211E) indicating the organization meets the requirements of section 501(c)(3) of the IRC.

 - The organization's CES number.
 The seller records the CES number on the billing notice or invoice and must retain a copy of the billing notice or invoice.

 Caution: Penalties may apply if you use an exemption certificate in a manner that is prohibited by or inconsistent with the law or provides incorrect information to a seller.
 The penalty is $250 for each invoice or bill of sale related to the use of the incorrect exemption certificate.

 How do I apply for a CES number?

-Application for Wisconsin Sales and Use Tax Certificate of Exempt StatusForm S-103 and the following documentation:
+Application for Wisconsin Sales and Use Tax Certificate of Exempt Status.
+Include a copy of your organization's 501(c)(3) determination letter from the IRS.